marph91/jimmy/readme.md

 - Finished todo's are not exported at all.
 - Subtasks are converted to regular notes.
 I. e. they lose their indentation.
 - Markdown is not rendered in note titles.

+[4]

+- Export as HTML.
+- Checklists and tables are not properly converted.

 ## Why Joplin's data API is used?